Troubleshooting Chrysler Check Engine Light

 Why Does Chrysler Check Engine Light Flash On and Off

 Ignoring the check engine light can potentially cause problems for other systems.
-For example, if the check engine light comes on because the engine is running too rich.
+For example, if the check engine light comes on because the engine is running too high.
 Your fuel MPG will decrease, but you will shorten the life of the catalytic converter, which can be very expensive to repair.

 How Does Chrysler Check Engine Light Work?